 Social Concern: the call to learn and educate about specific issues, to change minds…including our own

-Social Responsibility: the call to remedy or improve upon existing conditions
+Social Justice: the call to remedy or improve upon existing conditions

 Social Action: the call to group action, to reverse the order of things, to change the world